Activities – things to do for free or cheap

 Big Sibs is run on a very tight budget and so where possible volunteers will engage in activities with Little Sibs that do not cost any money.
 Please see below for a list of ideas.
 If you come across new free activities that are not included in the activities below please let us know.
 If the parent would like to pay for the volunteer and child to take part in an activity this is acceptable and you do not need authorisation to do so as long as you carry out a quick risk assessment to ensure you are covered by our insurance.

-If you feel your Little Sib would particularly benefit from a particular activity that the parent is not able to pay for then this can be discussed with the SCA office (mail@cambridgesca.org.uk) but authorisation must be given in advance (this excludes the Sat / Sun 10am cinema showings which are only £1 and we will always refund this, see below for details).
+If you feel your Little Sib would particularly benefit from a particular activity that the parent is not able to pay for then this can be discussed with the SCA office (mail@cambridgesca.org.uk) but authorisation must be given in advance.
 SCA reserve the right to refuse refunding expenses if authorisation has not been given in advance.

 Student Community Action will ALWAYS refund any out of pocket travel expenses for the volunteers to get to and from Sib visits.
 Where possible volunteers will keep this to a minimum, preferably using a bike / walking or if not a bus.
 Taxis will only be refunded if used in an emergency or agreed in advance.
-To be refunded you must keep the receipts and bring them to the SCA office during the hours of 1-4pm weekdays.
+To be refunded you must keep the receipts and bring them to the SCA office or email us.

 Student Community Action will organise regular trips and parties for Big Sibs to bring their Little Sibs along to.
 We will not charge anything for these events although parents are welcome to give a donation.
 Your Big Sib leader will keep you informed of these events but you must let the SCA office know if you intend to participate so we keep a record of the numbers.